Capital Intensive Industries

 What are capital intensive industries?

-They are companies like steel producers, telecommunications companies, airlines and any others that require large amounts of expensive equipment, machinery or planes in order to trade.
+They also include any other companies that require large amounts of expensive equipment, machinery or planes in order to trade.

-They are not a value investing proposition.
+They are generally not a value-investing proposition.

 Why Generally Avoid Them?